Yellowen/Owrang/docs/user/stock/docs.user.stock.delivery_note.md

 ### Shipping Packets or Items with Sales BOM

-If you are shipping Items that have a Sales BOM, ERPNext will automatically create a “Packing List” table for you based on the sub-Items in that Item.
+If you are shipping Items that have a Sales BOM, Owrang will automatically create a “Packing List” table for you based on the sub-Items in that Item.
 (See the Item explanation for more information).

 If your Items are serialized, then for Sales BOM type of Items, you will have to update the Serial Number in the “Packing List” table.